Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Along the Rua Ramalhal in São João de Madeira on day fourteen of the Camino PortuguésFlash of Pink Along the Rua Ramalhal

-After two more right turns that bend through town, the Camino takes you past the town church and then another right turn onto the Rua Dr. Domingos da Silva Coelho.
-It is along this street that a very colorful wall appeared to us, at about 3.9 kilometers into the day, quite dramatically on our left side (See photo below).
-It looked like a kindergarten, and indeed it turned out to be so, when we read the sign announcing it was the Jardím de Infáncia de Sto.
-António (literal translation "Infant's Garden of St Anthony").
+It is along this street that a very colorful wall appeared to us, after about 3.9 kilometers into the day, quite dramatically on our left side, pictured below.
+It looked like a kindergarten, and indeed it turned out to be so, when we read the sign announcing it was the Jardím de Infáncia de Santo António (literal translation "Infant's Garden of St. Anthony '').
 We smiled as we walked by.

-The IC2 is wide and with a more than adequate sidewalk to keep pilgrims safe during this 2.5 kilometer stretch.
+The N1 is wide and with a more than adequate sidewalk to keep pilgrims safe during this 2.5 kilometer stretch along it.
 Unfortunately, their beloved granite setts (cobblestone) make up the sidewalk!

-Look for open cafés on the IC2 section, there are several if you need a break.
+Look for open cafés on the N1 section, there are several if you need a break.

 From the loftiest heights for the day, along this stretch, this charming view presented itself to us.
 I was absolutely sure I was now seeing the Atlantic Ocean off in the distance to the west.

-Shrine Along the IC2 on day fourteen of the Portuguese WayShrine Along the IC2
+Shrine Along the IC2 on day fourteen of the Portuguese WayShrine Along the N1

-Remember, that about one kilometer after this shrine is the Hotel Feira Pedra Bela, at approximately 7 kilometers, if you had plans to stay here, as I suggested as an alternative to lengthen your day thirteen.
-The hotel is behind the restaurant, the Pedra Bela, that is right along the IC2 on your right, (not pictured).
+Remember, that about one kilometer after this shrine is the Hotel Feira Pedra Bela, after approximately 7 kilometers, if you had plans to stay here, as I suggested as an alternative to lengthen your day thirteen.
+The hotel is behind the restaurant, the Pedra Bela, that is right along the N1 on your right.

 The Rua Estrada Romana is a street name that should be intriguing to everyone, as it means the "Roman Road Street."
 Yes, this is where we will soon encounter the old Roman Road to Porto!